 Remark:

 There is a difference about 20% when the value is calculated from Equation 6 with Lbgr=0 or drawn from Table 1.
 It is suggested that with no background illumination the value Emin=2*10-7lx is used and if background illumination is considered and can be measured (Lbgr>0) Equation 6.
+If the illumination cannot be measured the values of table 1 should be used.

 Measuring background luminance